i3i2uno/sspot/README.md

 To logout click the hamburger icon in the top left, then select, "logout".

-# Thing Added in V2
+# Things Added in V2

 * Graceful WIFI/DATA switch, and alert the user when the device is not actually "connected" to the room
 * Room Search